wgu-opensource/osmt/README.md

   * Run both the frontend and backend configurations you created from IntelliJ
   * Visit `http://localhost:4200`

+## BLS & Onet codes
+You need to make sure you install these codes before deploying, you can find the codes for BLS [here](https://www.bls.gov/soc/2018/#materials) and the Onet codes [here](https://www.onetcenter.org/database.html#occ).
+Make sure you export them as CSV files.
+*NOTE*, make sure you have mysql setup before continuing with the following steps.
+After downloading them follow these steps:
+### steps to import BLS codes:
+1. go to edit configurations at the top bar of IntelliJ and click on springboot -> Application.
+2. in VM options type in this ```-Dspring.profiles.active=dev,import```
+3. in program arguments type in this ```--csv=path/to/bls_csv --import-type=bls ```
+4. click apply and ok and then run the app.

+### for importing Onet
+1. go to edit configurations at the top bar of IntelliJ and click on springboot -> Application.
+2. in VM options type in this ```-Dspring.profiles.active=dev,import```
+3. in program arguments type in this ```--csv=path/to/onet_csv --import-type=onet ```
+4. click apply and ok and then run the app.

+## Okta configuration
+To use Okta as your OAuth2 provider, include `oauth2-okta` in the list of Spring Boot profiles.
+You will need to provide the following properties when running the application.
+To get these properties you will need go to okta, create an Okta application in Web Mode with OpenID.
+Once created you can find the values on the left nav, click "Applications->Applications".
+Then, in the main content pane, select the application you created.
+You will immediately be presented with the Client ID and Client Secret.
+Clicking on the "Sign On" tab will present you with the issuer and audience values.
+ * okta.oauth2.clientId
+ * okta.oauth2.clientSecret
+ * okta.oauth2.audience
+ * okta.oauth2.issuer

 ## Local Development
 The Angular UI app is configured to proxy requests to the backend server during development.
 This allows one to use Angular's live reloading server.